 - Books/Magazines/Coloring Books – At one of the gas stations/country stores we stopped at, I found a great US road trip activity book called The Ultimate Backseat Book.
 I highly recommend it to anyone traveling with kids!
 It has specific activities for each state along with fun information about popular road trip destinations.

 - Devices – As much as we would like to avoid it at home and at the dinner table, sometimes devices can be just the miracle you need on a road trip.
-Don’t feel back if this is a route you need to take – it’s perfectly ok and can be helpful for getting in some “me” time when everyone just can’t seem to get along.
+Don’t feel bad if this is a route you need to take – it’s perfectly ok and can be helpful for getting in some “me” time when everyone just can’t seem to get along.

 - Cords for everyone/Batteries – Bring enough cords for everyone to charge up and any needed batteries.
 If you have a large family, a USB car charging hub may come in handy so no one needs to fight over the charger.
 Luckily, we don’t have this issue as there are enough USB outlets for everyone in the front and rear of our Kia Sorento, and even a regular 115v outlet if you need to charge anything that isn’t USB!

 - Games – When everyone grows bored of their digital devices try a game everybody can play.
 Download these free apps for road trip fun.